riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 {% endhighlight %}
 </div>

 This section of the file just sets some basic attributes for the package.
-The `name` attribute is important as that is what we'll use to refer to the package when we add it to our application, i.e. `meteor add customertracker:lib`.
+The `name` attribute is important as that is what we'll use to refer to the package when we add it to our application, i.e. when we issue the `meteor add customertracker:lib` command.

 The version is also a critical piece of information as it is used by `meteor update` to indicate when a new version of the package is available.
-TEST THIS!

 <div class="no-select-button">
 {% highlight JavaScript %}
 Package.onUse(function (api) {

-  // specifies the version of Meteor required
-  // here we're specifying version 1.0  or greater of meteor api.versionsFrom(['METEOR@1.0']);
+  api.versionsFrom(['METEOR@1.0']);
 {% endhighlight %}
 </div>

 OK, next we have the `package.onUse` block which is basically the definition of the package.
-The `api.versionsFrom` line indicates the version Meteor that our package is reliant upon.
-We've specified `1.0`, so we're saying our package can be used with any version of Meteor 1.0 or higher.
+The `api.versionsFrom` line indicates the version of Meteor that our package requires  We've specified `1.0`, so we're saying our package can be used with any version of Meteor 1.0 or higher.

 <div class="no-select-button">
 {% highlight JavaScript %}
-  // 3rd party packages to use
 var packages = [
   'meteor-platform',
   'iron:router@1.0.9',
   'twbs:bootstrap@3.3.5',
   'sacha:spin@2.3.1',
   'tmeasday:publish-counts@0.6.0',
   'percolate:find-from-publication@0.1.0',
   'aldeed:collection2@2.3.3',
   'natestrauser:font-awesome@4.3.0',
   'iron:router@1.0.9'
 ];

 api.use(packages);

-  // means packages that use this package can use the
-  // packages.
-CHANGE???
 api.imply(packages);
 {% endhighlight %}
 </div>

-Here's where the information we gleaned from `meteor list` comes into play, we need to include all the packages used by our application, and do so by declaring a `packages` array.
-Note for third party packages the version number is required.  `api.use` is what indicates we need to use the specified list of packages in the current package.
+Here's where the information we gleaned from `meteor list` comes into play.
+We need to include all the packages used by our application, so set up an array, `packages`, that contains them.
+Note for third party packages the version number is required.

+`api.use` indicates which packages are required by our `lib` package.

-`api.imply` exposes the internal packages of the current package to any packages that use the current package.
-This means for instance that if you use the current package in a second package, say `secondpackage`, then `secondpackage` has access to `iron:router` etc. without having to explicitly include it in `secondpackage`'s `package.js` file.
-This is very useful as it means you only need to specify a dependency once and don't need to worry about conflicting version numbers in different of duplicate third party packages in your `package.js` files.
+`api.imply` exposes the internal packages of the `lib` package to any packages that in turn use `lib`.
+This means for instance that if you use the `lib` package in a second package, say `secondpackage`, then `secondpackage` has access to `iron:router` etc. without having to explicitly include it in it's own `package.js` file.
+This is very useful as it means you only need to specify a dependency once and don't need to worry about conflicting version numbers for the same 3rd party package creeping into different parts of your application's `package.js` files.

 <div class="no-select-button">
 {% highlight JavaScript %}
 api.addFiles([
   'lib/core.js',
 ], ['client', 'server']);
 {% endhighlight %}
 </div>

 Unlike a traditionally structured Meteor application you need to explicitly specify which files Meteor should load up.
-For this package, we only have the one file, `core.js` and it should be available on both the client and server, thus the `['client', 'server']` array.
+For `lib`, we only have the one file, `core.js` and it should be available on both the client and server, thus the `['client', 'server']` array.

 <div class="no-select-button">
 {% highlight JavaScript %}
-  // things we want visible outside of the package api.export([
+api.export([
   'CustomerTracker'
 ]);
 });
 {% endhighlight %}
 </div>